rickyklu/toastmarketingquiz/README.md

 ## Development Instructions

-- Set up -
+###Set up

 1. Clone/pull repo
 2. Run `npm install` to install dependencies
 3. Set up the keys (see below)

-- Usage -
+###Usage

-* `npm run dev`: runs react front end (created by create-react-app) and express backend concurrently
+- `npm run dev`: runs react front end (created by create-react-app) and express backend concurrently
-* `keys.js`: a key file to determine which keys to use.
+- `keys.js`: a key file to determine which keys to use.
 For your own development, create a `dev.js`, file with javascript object containing the propprietary key

 ## Built using